vic/happy/README.md

 # Happy

-the alchemist happy path with elixir
+the alchemist [happy path](https://en.wikipedia.org/wiki/Happy_path) with elixir

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+[Available in Hex](https://hex.pm/packages/happy), the package can be installed as:

   1. Add happy to your list of dependencies in `mix.exs`: